 I also recommend that you look into Bone & Muscle Defense, our own proprietary formula.
 The ingredients differ from those described in this article, but our research team thoroughly checked them out and found a wealth of evidence that they will get the job done.
 Go here for a full description of the formula.

 According to researchers, if you don’t start adressing muscle loss early in the aging game, your muscles will make their move – and leave permanently.
 In fact, from age 30 to 60, most people lose up to five percent of their muscle mass every decade.
 Then, muscle loss only gets worse as you enter your 60’s.

 The message?
 Undertake a regular exercise program and consume these muscle building nutrients regularly.

 Although red, ripe tomatoes also contain a bit of tomatidine, it isn’t nearly the same amount that green, unripe tomatoes provide.
-And while the most well-known recipe for green tomatoes is to eat them fried, you can actually eat them the same way you eat red tomatoes – put them on sandwiches or cook them in spaghetti sauce.
+And while the most well-known preparation of green tomatoes is frying, you can actually eat them the same way you eat red tomatoes – put them on sandwiches or cook them in spaghetti sauce.
 As for ursolic acid in apples, most of it is in the peels.
 So don’t peel those apples!